atharvasharma/Entry-Management-Application/README.md

 Refer to this link - <https://msg91.com/>

+If you are not unable to generate the <b>Authentication Key</b>, you can use this key for evaluation and testing(around 50 free msgs left) : '304908AsqhYvtb5dd5bda7'.
+The key is only for transactional msgs.
+Use 'MSGIND' as a <b>SENDERID</b>.

 5, Create a .env file and add below mentioned details in it.
 ```
 # specify your port number here